viniscr/movies-finder-backend/README.md

 ## Tools and Frameworks
 - NodeJs - JavaScript runtime built on Chrome's V8 JavaScript engine.
 As an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
-- Express Framework - Fast, unopinionated, minimalist web framework for Node.js
+- Express Framework - Fast, unopinionated, minimalist web framework for Node.js.
-- Dotenv - module used to load environment variables from a .env file into process.env .
+- Dotenv - Module used to load environment variables from a .env file into process.env.
+- Cors - Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options